VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ### Profiling
 If you own a server, a great way to help us improve MineClone2's code is by giving us profiler results.
-Profiler results give us detailed information about the game's performance and let us know where the real troublespots are.
+Profiler results give us detailed information about the game's performance and let us know places to investigate optimization issues.
 This way we can make the game faster.

 #### Using Minetest's profiler
 Minetest has a built in profiler.
 Simply set `profiler.load = true` in